-The gaming performance for Ouya, the successful Kickstarter project to develop a low-cost Android-powered open game console
+The gaming performance for Ouya, the successful Kickstarter project to develop a low-cost Android-powered open game console, is rather poor.

 Right now only shipping are the Ouya pre-order and developer consoles while the game consoles en mass aren't expected until the summer for the general public, but already the performance really isn't competitive.